Probate Q&A Series

 • Your full printed name directly beneath your signature.

-• The date of your signature.
+• The date of your signature, if the form requires it.

 If you file on behalf of an estate as a personal representative, sign on the signature line and add “Personal Representative of the Estate of [Decedent’s Name].”
 That notation shows your capacity to act for the estate.